kalejcamto/Presentation/README.md

   - [Cross Site Scripting Attack](https://github.com/kalejcamto/Web-Application-Exploits.git)
 - <b>Enumeration</b>
-  - I was able to: Use SuperScan for NetBIOS Enumeration
-- Use Hyena for Enumeration
+  - I was able to: Use SuperScan for NetBIOS Enumeration Use Hyena for Enumeration
-- Perform LDAP Enumeration using Softerra LDAP Administrator
-- Perform SNMP Enumeration using IP Network Browser
-- Perform DNS Enumeration
+ Perform LDAP Enumeration using Softerra LDAP Administrator Perform SNMP Enumeration using IP Network Browser Perform DNS Enumeration
-- Perform Windows Host Enumeration using Rpcclient
-- Perform Linux Host Enumeration using Nmap
+ Perform Windows Host Enumeration using Rpcclient Perform Linux Host Enumeration using Nmap
-- Perform Website Enumeration using Nmap
+ Perform Website Enumeration using Nmap
-- Perform Server Message Block (SMB) Enumeration
-- Prevent Web Applications Enumeration
+ Perform Server Message Block (SMB) Enumeration Prevent Web Applications Enumeration
-- Prevent SNMP Enumeration
+ Prevent SNMP Enumeration
-- Prevent LDAP Enumeration
+ Prevent LDAP Enumeration
-- Prevent DNS Enumeration
+ Prevent DNS Enumeration
-- Prevent Windows Enumeration
+ Prevent Windows Enumeration

+Exercise 1 - Exploiting the Webserver Vulnerabilities Exercise 2 - Preventing Webserver Exploitations
+Perform a Slowloris Attack on a Webserver
+Enumerate a Webserver using HTTPrint
+Perform Directory Traversal Attack
+Perform Web Application Brute Forcing Using DirBuster Use Skipfish to Perform Webserver Reconnaissance
+Find Files on a Webserver using Metasploit Framework Scan for Options on a Webserver using Metasploit Framework Find the Webserver Version using Metasploit Framework Check for WebDAV on a Webserver using Metasploit Framework Use Common Methods to Prevent Webserver Exploitation Disable HTTP TRACK and TRACE Verbs in Internet Information Services (IIS)

+The following exam objectives are covered in this lab:
+ Information Security Attack Detection
+ Information Security Attack Preventionc

 - <b>Splunk</b>
   - *Coming Soon*
 - <b>Wireshark</b>